Creating a homeowners association violation letter

 What happens when the HOA fails to comply with association rules that govern the notice of violation process?
 For instance, what if an owner complains that they weren’t given proper notice of the hearing, or that the violation letter did not provide adequate details of the violation?

-When this happens, the HOA needs to reissue the notice with all the required information and within the right timeframe.
 The HOA board has a responsibility to provide written notice with detailed information on the nature of the violation and the required remedy.
 It can be tedious, but just like owners, boards must also follow the rules.

 Conclusion